twsdbailey/ArduinoSerialParser/README.md

 All messages sent to the Arduino from the computer will be echoed back to the computer as verification that the message was correctly received.

-String data received by the Arduino is parsed into four parts: pin-number, pin-state (1 for HIGH, 0 for LOW ), PWM value (0-255), analogRead (1 to return the value, 0 if not used)

   *Examples:*